lilynaza/web_scrapping/README.md

 # web_scrapping
-This project is about scrapping job site
+This repo contain notebooks for web scrapping